Ramos-Ramos/ramos-ramos.github.io/_posts/personal/comics/2024-06-13-orix-pitching-lab.md

 1. None of these names are surprising.
 If you follow [Yakyu Cosmopolitan](https://twitter.com/yakyucosmo), you'll have definitely heard of these names.
 It's still interesting however that these are not players who played regularly on the top team last season.

-2. I am far, far from anything even remotely resembling a player evaluator.
-Don't expect any cool discussions about the shape of their fastball or how they improved their mechanics this offseason or anything like that (I certainly wish I was smart enough to talk about those things).
+2. We are far, far from anything even remotely resembling a player evaluator.
+Don't expect any cool discussions about the shape of their fastball or how they improved their mechanics this offseason or anything like that (we certainly wish we were smart enough to talk about those things).

-3. Just to be clear, I'm not running an Orix fan page here.
-I like players, not teams, and Orix just happens to produce a lot of players I find interesting.
+3. Just to be clear, we're not running an Orix fan page here.
+We like players, not teams, and Orix just happens to produce a lot of players we find interesting.

 ## 1. The obvious one: Ryuhei Sotani